ModeratorDaniel PrestonClinical ProfessorIndiana University

 In collaboration with ENVIRONET

-Unlocking finance from private sources for adaptation is essential to scale climate financing, and blended finance constitutes a key approach in this context.
-This session will discuss how to collectively scale financing for adaptation, considering massive needs, existing efforts, and potential pathways.
-It will also provide the occasion for the launch of the new OECD Blended Finance Guidance for Climate Change Adaptation, that provides concrete recommendations for development actors to better design blended finance interventions and mobilise private finance towards key adaptation needs and priorities.
-More specifically, the Guidance focuses on framing the role of blended finance for adaptation in key adaptation sectors and explores the use of traditional and innovative financing instruments with the potential to amplify the resources towards climate change adaptation.
+Unlocking finance from private sources for adaptation is essential to contribute to scaled-up climate financing, and blended finance constitutes a key approach for achieving this.
+This session will discuss how to collectively scale financing for adaptation, considering massive needs, existing efforts and respective potential pathways.
+It will leverage the upcoming OECD Blended Finance Guidance for Climate Change Adaptation, that provides concrete recommendations for development finance actors to better design blended finance interventions and mobilise private finance towards key adaptation needs and priorities.
+More specifically, the Guidance focuses on framing the role of blended finance for adaptation in key adaptation sectors, and explores the use of traditional and innovative financing instruments with the potential to amplify the resources towards climate change adaptation.

 Lunch Break